 DO NOT Talk to the Other Party’s Insurance Company: The other party’s insurer wants you to settle as quickly as possible, as to get you to accept the lowest offer.
 They will try to act friendly and ask you to record a statement, and then use that against you to settle.
 Don’t make any statements.
 Do not give any written or recorded statement to their insurance adjuster or your own insurance agent before speaking with an attorney.
 The insurance company’s goal is to pay as little as possible or deny your claim entirely.
 Insurance adjusters are trained to fish for information and ask questions in a certain way that shifts the blame back on you.

 DO NOT wait to get legal advice.
-Getting an attorney might seem like a big step, but we are here form the beginning to answer any questions you might have, for free.
+Getting a lawyer after a car accident might seem like a big step, but we are here form the beginning to answer any questions you might have, for free.
 You should not have to pay for legal advice and we offer free consultations with Mike Hancock, who has been a successful personal injury attorney for over 30 years.
 We have settled millions of dollars worth of cases, but we only get paid if we win your case.

 By not doing these things after a car crash you are protecting your rights.
 At Hancock Injury Attorneys, we will be able to negotiate with the insurance company and make sure you are getting the compensation you truly deserve.